 Essential but non-productive time.
 By visualizing setup duration on a timeline, you can see if a 30-minute setup is consistently dragging into 90 minutes.

-Why Timeline over Totals?
+Why Timeline Over Totals?

 Imagine two machines.
 Both have 4 hours of downtime.Machine A has one 4-hour breakdown.Machine B has forty 6-minute stoppages throughout the day.